ttl229/dsci510_fall2025_final_project/README.md

 Usage: a database for vertical mini-drama titles

 DESCRIPTION:
-* This database is in beta mode and currently being updated.
+* This database is in beta mode.
 * The purpose of this database is to track vertical minidrama shows for insight analysis.

 GETTING STARTED: